Blake Northcott is a Canadian author, screenwriter, teacher, and producer.

 The Arena Mode books are international bestsellers on Amazon, and are part of the high school curriculum in the state of Florida.

 As a Canadian citizen, she voted for Justin Trudeau and the Liberal Party of Canada in 2015, 2019, and 2021 general elections.
 Though some of her family members are American, or hold dual American/Canadian citizenship, Blake only holds Canadian citizenship, and therefor cannot vote in US elections.

-Northcott lives with her partner and two children in a small town near the Greater Toronto Area.
+Northcott lives with her husband and two children in a small town near the Greater Toronto Area.